wazuh/wazuh-documentation/source/user-manual/capabilities/active-response/remediation-configuration.rst

 The action of a stateful response continues for a specified period of time.

-In this example, the ``host-deny`` command is configured to use the ``host-deny.sh`` script using the data element ``scrip``.
+In this example, the ``host-deny`` command is configured to use the ``host-deny.sh`` script using the data element ``srcip``.
 The active response is configured to initiate the ``host-deny`` command on the local host when a rule with a higher alert level than 6 is fired.

 Command::